 An OSP chooses to apply this attestation criteria procedure for all valid PASSporTs signed with delegate certificate credentials.

-An OSP chooses to apply this attestation criteria procedure selectively based on different factors; e.g., based on the number delegation levels, the identity of the UNI customer that sent the originating INVITE to the OSP, or the reputation of an entity identified in the certification path (e.g., the reputation of an entity hosting a Subordinate CA or the identity indicated by the end-entity certificate).
+An OSP chooses to apply this attestation criteria procedure selectively based on different factors; e.g., based on the number of delegation levels, the identity of the UNI customer that sent the originating INVITE to the OSP, or the reputation of an entity identified in the certification path (e.g., the reputation of an entity hosting a STI-SCA/V-SCA or the identity indicated by the end-entity certificate).

 Delegate Certificate Management

-This section describes the architecture, functional entities, interfaces, and procedures to issue delegate end-entity certificates to a VoIP Entity.
+This clause describes the architecture, functional entities, interfaces, and procedures to issue delegate end-entity certificates to a VoIP Entity.

 Certificate Management Architecture

 Figure 5.1 shows how the SHAKEN certificate management architecture is extended to provide delegate end-entity certificates to a VoIP Entity.
-The TNSP hosts a Subordinate CA that plays the role of a SHAKEN Service Provider defined in ATIS-1000080 [Ref 2] to obtain SPC Tokens from the STI-PA, and CA certificates from the STI-CA (i.e., from the perspective of the STI-PA and the STI-CA, the Subordinate CA is the TNSP).
-The Subordinate CA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
+The TNSP hosts a STI-SCA that plays the role of a SHAKEN Service Provider defined in ATIS-1000080 [Ref 2] to obtain SPC Tokens from the STI-PA, and CA certificates from an STI-CA (i.e., from the perspective of the STI-PA and an STI-CA, the STI-SCA is the TNSP).
+The STI-SCA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
 The VoIP Entity is an entity that provides SIP-based VoIP services.
-For example, the VoIP Entity can be a VoIP provider or enterprise customer that has purchased telephone number resources from the TNSP.
+For example, the VoIP Entity can be a VoIP provider or enterprise customer that has contractually leased telephone number resources from the TNSP.
 However, this same delegate certificate model could also be applied when the VoIP Entity is an originating service provider with direct responsibility for telephone numbers.
+This clause recommends that the STI-SCA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
+A STI-SCA may instead choose to issue delegate certificates using a different mechanism, as long as that mechanism has the same security properties as the procedures defined here.

 Figure 5.1 – Delegate Certificate Management Architecture